Frequently Asked Questions

 - What benefits do clinicians experience?

 - Are there any other considerations to joining an ECHO session?

 - Is this how you monitor outcomes?

 - What costs are involved just joining an ECHO session?

 - What is unique about Project ECHO?

 What is Project ECHO?

 Project ECHO is an innovative health care program developed to treat chronic and complex medical conditions in rural and underserved areas with the use of teleconferencing technology.
 Through the use of this interactive technology, Project ECHO bridges the gap between specialty care and providers in community settings.

 Project ECHO works by creating an effective and efficient way for community providers to interface with university specialists to receive guidance on treatment strategies and continuing medical education.

 Project ECHO also builds the capacity of community providers and empowers them by building their knowledge and skills in specialty areas.

 How do patients make an appointment at ECHO?

 Patients are not actually seen during Project ECHO sessions.
 Instead, these sessions facilitate a way in which community providers can connect to specialists who help co-manage patients with common chronic conditions.
 Participants can present cases to a specialist or simply join others in the spirit of learning (similar to grand rounds).
-Clinician partners include physicians, mid-levels, clinic nurses, medical assistants, and community health workers.
+Clinician partners include physicians, advanced practice clinicians, clinic nurses, medical assistants, and community health workers.

 How does a clinician connect?